cmwilhelm/giraffe/README.md

 with ability to camoflage, but leg length and neck length are not directly selected for.
 Rather:

-1) giraffes must outrun lions, and their running speed is dictated by their leg length
+1) giraffes must outrun lions, and their running speed is dictated by both leg length and bodyweight

 2) giraffes must eat, and their ability to forage is based on their total height